zhuonanhao/DDG_Tutorial_Website/getting-started.md

 # Getting started
 ## Installation
-The implementation of this tutuorial requires [MATLAB](https://www.mathworks.com/products/matlab.html), which needs to be installed prior to usage.
-It is under continuous integration testing and is compatible with Python 3.5 - 3.8.
+The implementation of this tutorial requires [MATLAB](https://www.mathworks.com/products/matlab.html), which needs to be installed before usage.
 For information on installing Matlab, see [here](https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html).

 You can download the source code for DDG Tutorial from [GitHub](https://github.com/weicheng-huang-mechanics/DDG_Tutorial).